publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptII/m__us_usc_t26_s6722.md

         (2) __Failures corrected on or before August 1__

-        If any failure described in subsection (a)(2) is corrected after the 30th day referred to in paragraph (1) but on or before August 1 of the calendar year in which the required filing date occurs—
+        If any failure described in subsection (a)(2) is corrected after the 30th day referred to in paragraph (1) but on or before August 1 of the calendar year in which the date prescribed for furnishing such statement occurs—

             (A) the penalty imposed by subsection (a) shall be $60 in lieu of $100, and